 In the 1970s, Ricard “Punky” Icaza, Freddy Dietz, Maxi Castrellón, and Ricardo Fábrega were on the hunt for Panama’s best break.
-Hacking their way through the jungle with machetes, surfboards strapped to horses, they battled bloodthirsty bugs and angry rivers before stumbling upon Santa Catalina—a sleepy fishing village at the southern tip of Veraguas.
+Hacking their way through the jungle with machetes, surfboards strapped to horses, they battled bloodthirsty bugs and angry rivers before stumbling upon a sleepy fishing village at the southern tip of Veraguas known as Santa Catalina.

-Laying eyes on its surf, they realized they’d come upon not only the best waves in Panama but possibly all of the Americas.
-They tried to keep their discovery a secret among the surfing elite, but like anything exceptional, word eventually got out…
+Laying eyes on its surf, they realized they’d come upon not only the best waves in Panama but possibly the best waves in all of the Americas.
+They tried to keep their discovery a secret among the surfing elite, but, like anything exceptional, word eventually got out.

-Today, Santa Catalina attracts visitors from all corners of the globe.
-Although they come for different reasons, its break is what triggered tourism here, allowing the town’s transformation from nondescript dot on the map to eclectic, internationally renowned beach town.
+Santa Catalina now attracts visitors from all corners of the globe.
+Although the tourists come for different reasons, it’s the break that has transformed this place from a nondescript dot on the map to the eclectic, internationally renowned beach town it is today.

-On major difference between Santa Catalina then and now is the presence of foreigners.
-Italians, Canadians, Kiwis, Germans, Argentinians, Venezuelans, and so on have sought this place out for a number of reasons… surf, scuba, adventure, love…
+One major difference between Santa Catalina then and now is the presence of foreigners.
+Italians, Canadians, Kiwis, Germans, Argentinians, Venezuelans, and so on have sought this place out for a number of reasons, from surf and scuba to adventure and love…

 Waves were what first drew outsiders to Santa Catalina and what continue to do so today.
-Playa Santa Catalina and Punta Brava, with some of the best waves on the continent, are the source of its notoriety.
+Playa Santa Catalina and Punta Brava, with some of the best waves on the continent, are the best known.
 Both provide powerful and consistent tubes… but surfing here is strictly for pros.

 If it’s your first time on a board, the best place to learn is Playa Estero with its forgiving sandy-bottom beach.
 The long break and gentle, consistent waves are the novice surfer’s playground.